Sport and Exercise Science

 • Human Movement and Skill in Sport

 You will be involved in theoretical and practical sessions where you’ll examine and understand human movement through motor control and skill acquisition.
 You’ll explore the applied principles of human movement in a practical context.
-While you’ll consider the impact of motor control theories in either a coaching or a clinical setting.
+You’ll consider the impact of motor control theories in either a coaching or a clinical setting.

 You will explore three approaches to motor control and skill acquisition, and you’ll develop the ability to critically contrast these theories.
 At the end of the module with your knowledge of theorectical comparisons, you’ll consider the applied implications.